Cleaning methods: jetting, rodding, bucket machines, root control, FOG, odor, and corrosion

 Match the cleaning method to the condition

 Collection operators use hydraulic, mechanical, and chemical methods.
-The exam will often describe symptoms: a FOG-coated pipe near restaurants, roots at joints, heavy grit in a flat interceptor, crown corrosion in concrete, or odor complaints near a force main discharge.
-The right answer is the method that removes the immediate restriction without damaging the asset and then addresses the cause.
+The exam typically describes symptoms: a fats, oils, and grease (FOG)-coated pipe near restaurants, roots at joints, heavy grit in a flat interceptor, crown corrosion in concrete, or odor complaints near a force-main discharge.
+The right answer removes the immediate restriction without damaging the asset and then addresses the cause.

 Cleaning method selection

-Soft grease coatingJetting with grease nozzle, often with vacuum removalWater impact cuts and flushes sticky depositsDo not rely only on more frequent jetting; inspect grease sources
+Soft grease coatingJetting with a grease nozzle plus vacuum removalWater impact cuts and flushes sticky depositsDo not just jet more often; inspect grease sources

 Suspected collapsed pipeCCTV or cautious probing before aggressive cleaningCleaning can worsen a structural failureDo not force a nozzle through a collapse

-High-pressure hydraulic cleaning uses a nozzle selected for the job.
-Rear jets propel the hose and wash material back; front jets may penetrate blockages.
-Operators choose nozzle type, hose size, pressure, flow, direction, and retrieval point based on pipe size, grade, material, flow level, and obstruction type.
+High-pressure hydraulic cleaning selects a nozzle for the job.
+Rear jets propel the hose and wash material back to the manhole; front-piercing jets help open a plug.
+Typical truck systems run around 1,500-2,500 psi at flows commonly in the 40-80 gallons-per-minute range, with the operator choosing pressure, flow, hose size, direction, and retrieval point based on pipe size, grade, material, and obstruction type.

-A realistic jetting answer includes traffic control, upstream and downstream access, confined-space awareness around manholes, communication between crew members, water supply management, and debris capture.
-If the crew only blasts material downstream, the next restriction may become the next overflow.
+A realistic jetting answer includes traffic control, verified upstream and downstream access, confined-space awareness around manholes, two-way crew communication, water-supply management, and debris capture at the downstream manhole.
+If the crew only blasts material downstream, the next restriction becomes the next overflow.
+A standard rule of thumb is to clean upstream from the downstream manhole so loosened solids return to a point where the vacuum truck can recover them.

 Roots, FOG, odor, and corrosion

 Root control works best as a program.
-Mechanical cutters reopen the pipe.
-Foaming root-control chemicals may slow regrowth when applied properly.
-Structural repair, point repair, lining, or replacement may be needed if root entry is through failed joints or broken pipe.
+Mechanical cutters reopen the pipe; foaming root-control chemicals (often diquat- or metam-sodium-based) can slow regrowth when applied per label.
+Structural repair, point repair, lining, or replacement is needed when roots enter through failed joints or broken pipe.

-Fats, oils, and grease (FOG) harden on pipe walls and collect wipes and rags.
-A utility can clean the symptom, but the durable fix is source control: grease interceptor requirements, inspections, pumping records, enforcement, and education for food service establishments.
+FOG hardens on pipe walls and collects wipes and rags.
+A utility can clean the symptom, but the durable fix is source control: grease-interceptor sizing and pump-out records, food-service inspections, enforcement, and education.

 Test Your Knowledge